Learn Japanese with a Native Teacher From daily conversation to cultural tips — all online.

 top of page

 One of the deepest sources of frustration is the writing system.
-Hiragana and katakana each have 46 basic characters, which means they can be learned within weeks, not months.
+Hiragana and katakana each have 46 basic characters.
+This means they can be learned within weeks, not months.
 Kanji, however, is where many learners lose confidence.
 I tell my students: kanji is not something you “memorize all at once.”
 It’s a system you gradually absorb through meaningful exposure.
 Even native children learn kanji over twelve full years of schooling.

 Another common struggle comes from Japanese sentence order.
 English places the verb early; Japanese hides it at the end.
 This often makes beginners feel lost mid-sentence.
 But with practice, you start predicting the ending naturally, just like how you anticipate rhyme in a song.
 Japanese is surprisingly logical once patterns start appearing.